 One that isn't obsessed with unnecessary testing and exams.

 Caroline is standing up for an education system that puts the best interests of pupils, staff and the community first:

 “The Coalition’s education policies are letting down our children and letting down teachers.
 Successive governments have pitched schools and colleges against one another, with league tables and increasing competition for funding”

 - voted against the Academies Bill in Parliament and tabled amendments to give parents, teachers and the local authority a full say in the running of our local schools and in planning for school places

 - working with local parents, staff and trade union members so that Hove Park and Varndean could remain community schools rather than become unaccountable academies

 - secured a Parliamentary debate to challenge Ministers to stop meddling in the classroom – teachers should be free to teach and children free to learn

 - standing with teachers campaigning for decent pay, pensions and workplace rights

 - worked with local schools like Dorothy Stringer to oppose cuts to schools’ sports funding

-- tabling a Parliamentary Bill for every child to receive Personal, Social, Health & Economic (PSHE) education, Sex & Relationship Education and education on ending violence against women and girls
+- succesfully pushing for every child to recieve Personal, Social, Health & Economic (PSHE) education, Sex & Relationship Education and education on ending violence against women and girls